The Story of a Nail

 I listened to a most intriguing song recently.
 The premise sounds silly, really silly, but the song was absolutely unforgettable.
 It was written from the perspective of this lump of metal that’s being forged into a huge nail.
 The nail talks about how much he wants “his life” to mean something and do something great.
 The chorus goes something like, “dream a little dream for me, my future is unclear….”
 And so goes this song, a nail all self-absorbed and hoping to do something colossal and memorable with his life—hang an art piece in place or something.

 You can totally identify with this storyteller, and then comes the final verse.
 With a small voice the nail describes himself being driven through the hand of Jesus and holding Him up on the cross.
 It’s powerful in a multi-dimensional way.
-First of all because he did end up doing something great, though without knowing it, and second because he had no part in orchestrating his place in history, and third because his deep sense of self-centered interest suddenly seems to irrelevant in the grander scheme of things.
+First of all because he did end up doing something great, though without knowing it.
+Second because he had no part in orchestrating his place in history.
+And third because his deep sense of self-centered interest suddenly seems to irrelevant in the grander scheme of things.

 Suddenly you’re listening to the song and completely taken in by the story that this nail is a very small, though significant part of something bigger.
 And immediately you’re thinking about how you view your own journey and how much energy you’ve put into longing to do something significant, or worried that what you do hasn’t mattered.
 All the silliness of self-doubt comes crashing down loudly.